User Interface Guide

 Color Themes

-You can customize the GUI color scheme.
+You can customize the UI color scheme.
 There are 11 colors you can set: Background, Base, Text, Blue, Green, Orange, Pink, Purple, Red, Teal, and Yellow.
 You can also switch between dark mode and light mode.
-Feel free to experiment with your own color combinations and share them if you come up with a great theme.
+Feel free to experiment with your own color combinations and share them if you create a theme you like.

 Configuring the Keyboard Layout